-SINGAPORE, Aug 21 Tyre grades from Southeast Asia changed hands for October delivery this week, but a drop in China's rubber inventory has yet to trigger an expected wave of buying from the world's top consumer, dealers said on Wednesday.
+SINGAPORE, Aug 21 Tyre grades from Southeast Asia changed hands for October delivery this week, but a drop in China's rubber inventory is yet to spur an expected wave of buying from the world's top consumer, dealers said on Wednesday.

-Tyre grade prices had plunged to multi-year lows on concerns about global economic growth and uncertainty over demand from China, which makes up 35 percent of global rubber consumption.
+Tyre grade prices had plunged to multi-year lows on concerns about global economic growth and uncertainty over demand from China, which accounts for 35 percent of global rubber consumption.

 The Thai RSS3 grade was traded late on Tuesday at $2.56 a kg, free on board, down from $2.58-$2.60 last week.
 Another Thai grade, STR20, was sold at $2.40 to $2.41 a kg FOB, versus $2.54 including freight to China.